 - Having your animal's favorite spot kept clean and unspoiled by other animals for a time period

 The loss of a pet is hard on everyone!
-Even other animal family members so the grieving process may be different for other friends and pets but remember you're not alone.
-Spend time with your other animal companions to ensure they're busy and distracted from what's happened.
+Even other animal family members may have trouble.
+The grieving process may be different for other friends and pets so remember you're not alone.
+Spend time with your other animal companions to ensure they're busy and distracted as the new routine will take some time to get used to and animals will need your guidance.
 I'm not a therapist, but when animals have passed in my family I've seen other pets grieve.
 Make sure all your animal friends are part of important rituals.
 Surviving pets may look depressed after the loss of a dog or another animal.
 The stages of their grief may look different and the emotional responses may vary but everyone is grieving.

 In my experience, there are a few other rituals after your animal passes that may help with the grief.